mcallisterdavid/calhacks2021/devpostVideoScript.md

 ** choose a playlist and talk while it loads

-When we fetch data from spotify, each song has many features that spotify tracks behind the scenes, such as tempo, danceability, energy, speechiness, etc. With this high-dimensional feature space, we want to reduce the dimensionality to something that it comprehendible to humans, i.e. in 3D.
-We accomplish this reduction by using TSNE.

-This 3d world shown here is rendered using react and 3js.
-Each dot here represents a song, and its coordinates are given by the TSNE vectors.
-This means that songs that are closer together have features that are more highly correlated or similar to the other.

-** demo world controls
+Our backend leverages unsupervised machine learning (t-SNE) to identify implicit similarity patterns in the playlist's songs.
+It analyzes tempo, energy, popularity, loudness, speechiness, valence, and more to embed songs in a three-dimensional plot for users to orbit and explore.

+This point cloud renders in-browser for a seamless experience, delivering an attractive and performant user experience.
 We can control how we orbit the world in many ways; 's' and 'f' keys speed up the orbit, 'z' toggles the zoom.
 'r' reverses the orbit, and space bar pauses the orbit.

+Each node in the cloud is interactive.
+By clicking on any single one, the user can listen to the the corresponding song seamlessly through the Spotify Web Playback SDK.

+** demo world controls